johngohrw/genshin-fisher/README.md

 ![](/screenshot.png "damned paimon")

 ## Usage
-Just run the .exe and go cast a bait somewhere.
+Just run the .exe and go cast a bait somewhere. it autodetects the bite for you

 ## Optimal settings
 - 1600x900 windowed